rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 The assertions that we make within a given test-function share identical forms - they differ only in the parameters that we feed into our functions and their expected output.
 Another shortcoming of this test-structure is that a failing assertion will block subsequent assertions from being evaluated.
 That is, if the second assertion in a `test_count_vowels_basic` fails, the third and fourth assertions will not be evaluated in that run.
 This precludes us from potentially seeing useful patterns among the failing assertions.

-Say, for instance, a function fails for all even-valued inputs; it is much easier to see this if assertions fail for inputs `2`, `4`, `6`, and so on, than it is if only input `2` was evaluated. pytest provides a useful tool that will allow us to eliminate these structural shortcomings by transforming our test-functions into so-called _parameterized tests_.
+pytest provides a useful tool that will allow us to eliminate these structural shortcomings by transforming our test-functions into so-called _parameterized tests_.
 Let's parametrize the following test:

 ```python
 # a simple test with redundant assertions